 Profile API

-The Profile API is a RESTful API that supports building custom endpoints against unified customer profiles to enable any downstream real-time workflow.
+The Profile API is a RESTful API that supports building custom endpoints against unified customer profiles to enable any downstream workflow.

 The Profile API is unique to your tenant.
-The endpoints that are enabled for your real-time use cases do not exist until you build them.
+The endpoints that are enabled for your use cases do not exist until you build them.

 How the Profile API works

 Each endpoint is defined by a query that you build in the Queries page, after which it may be generated as an index within the Profile API.
 A query defines an index, which is set of fields that exists within your unified customer profiles.
-A unique identifier acts as the lookup key to that index for the downstream real-time workflow.
+A unique identifier acts as the lookup key to that index for the downstream workflow.

-You can build as many endpoints as your downstream real-time workflows require.
+You can build as many endpoints as your downstream workflows require.
 Each individual endpoint can represent any section of your unified customer profiles:

 • Loyalty programs